 Each sub-section has simple targets and aims that should all fit together to help you achieve your annual goals.
 Think of this as your roadmap to success.

 Golf training off-season (Dec – Jan)

 A key aim in the off-season is to make any technical changes to your golf swing, short-game and putting.
 Begin with any setup changes (grip and posture), before you focus on any in-swing changes.
 The golf swing is a sequence of events, therefore any set-up changes take a couple of weeks to bed in but often solve many in-swing issues without any extra work.

 Be really focused on what needs to change in your golf swing to hit your performance goals, and steer clear of making swing changes for the sake of making swing changes.
 Golf is not about having a textbook swing, it is about accuracy, reproducibility and adaptability.

-Golf Insider note: Gym work isn’t just about hitting the ball further.
-Having great mobility, stability and strength will allow you to – Swing more effectively, reduce strain on un-wanted areas, practice for longer without fatigue, feel fresher and recover quicker.
+Gym work isn’t just about hitting the ball further.
+Having great mobility, stability and strength will allow you to: swing more effectively, reduce strain on unwanted areas, practice for longer without fatigue, feel fresher and recover quicker.

 If your golf evaluation suggests you need to hit more fairways, dedicate the time to make swing changes that are relevant to this area.
 Sit down and really work out what practice and technical changes you need to make.